dhis2/notes/gotchas/styled-jsx-and-jest.md

 ### Usage of `styled-jsx` `css` and `css.resolve` function

-In your code-base, make sure to call the `resolve` function directly, like so:
+In your code-base, make sure to import the `resolve` function from the named export, like so:

 ```javascript
 import { resolve } from 'styled-jsx/css';